christianaistleitner/cloud-computing-project/PROPOSAL.md

     - The git repository gets cloned/downloaded.
     - The web application gets built.
     - A new container image gets created and tagged with the app version number.
+    - The new image gets pushed to a private registry.
     - Finally, the image tag in the corresponding K8s deployment gets updated.
 3. Kubernetes starts a rolling release.
 4. And lastly, the updated web application can be accessed via Ingress